-Our management team beneficially owns an aggregate of 6.98% of the direct interests in our Company, including restricted stock units and stock options.
+As of January 5, 2015, our management team beneficially owns an aggregate of 6.90% of the direct interests in our Company, including restricted stock units and stock options.
 Subject to vesting restrictions applicable to certain interests held by members of our management team and any applicable transfer restrictions, including any lock-up agreements, each member of our management team may sell such common stock into any market for such shares that may develop.